Félix Rodríguez de la Fuente: Death

-On March 4, 1980 Félix presented in the Centro Cultural de la Villa (Madrid) a document entitled Global Strategy for the Protection of Biodiversity and Sustainable Growth issued by the International Union for Conservation of Nature before the king and queen of Spain as special guests.
+On 4 March 1980, Félix presented in the Centro Cultural de la Villa in Madrid a document entitled Global Strategy for the Protection of Biodiversity and Sustainable Growth issued by the International Union for Conservation of Nature before the king and queen of Spain as special guests.
 He flew to Alaska on the 10th along with the film crew of El hombre y la tierra to cover the Iditarod Trail Sled Dog Race.
-The team hired pilot Tony Oney and his partner Warren Dobson.
+The team hired pilot Tony Oney and his partner Warren "Ace" Dodson.
 Most of the team travelled in Oney's small Cessna.
 Oney's plane sustained a small oil leak.
-Felix, who was afraid of flying, decided only at the last minute to fly in Dobson's aircraft.
+Felix, who was afraid of flying, decided only at the last minute to fly in Dodson's aircraft.
 Shortly before take off he commented "what a beautiful place to die."
 After taking off from Unalakleet, the two planes initiated a route toward the Pacific coast.
-After a short while, one of the ski boots of Dobson's plane came loose causing the plane to become unbalanced and to crash.
+After a short while, one of the ski boots of Dodson's plane came loose causing the plane to become unbalanced and to crash.
 Because of insufficient altitude, the experienced pilot was unable to steady the plane.
 All passengers, including Televisión Española cameraman Teodoro Roa and the assistant Alberto Mariano Huéscar, died in the accident.
 Oney landed nearby and was the first to reach the site of the crash.
-The exact location of the tragedy was Shaktoolik, an Inuit settlement about 25 kilometers from the coast of the Bering Sea, not far from Klondike.
+The exact location of the tragedy was Shaktoolik, an Inuit settlement about 25 kilometers from the coast of the Bering Sea, not far from Nome, Alaska.
 This area had long lived in Felix's imagination since his readings of Jack London as a teenager.